8-Bit Software

 2. Manual and automatic choice of format.

-3. Read, write, and format Single Density*, Double Density, and High Density disks.
+3. Read, write, and format Single Density (FM)*, Double Density, and High Density disks.

 5. Read and write ‘standard’ disk image files (‘.img’).